appliedtopology/ctl/README.md

 ANN (make ann)
 Doxygen (Optional)

-=== BUILDING ====
+## BUILDING ##
-Step 1) Make sure you have all the dependencies and you know the paths to the
+1. Make sure you have all the dependencies and you know the paths to the include/link directories and `vim build_dependencies.txt`
-						     include/link directories
-Step 2) Fill out the relevant bits of `build_dependencies.txt`

-Step 3) Create makefiles
+2. Create makefiles
-	cmake .
+	`cmake .`
-Step 4) Compile: (the -j option makes in parallel)
+3. Compile: (the -j option makes in parallel)
-	make -j
+	`make -j`

 === For OS/X Users: ===
 If you plan on using the default compiler (clang)